 We utilize logistics service providers as a part of our supply chain, primarily for shipping and logistics support.
-Fulfillment of orders for both the Halo and TruDog brands is managed by a third-party warehousing and logistics partner, Fidelitone.
+Fulfillment of orders is managed by a third-party warehousing and logistics partner, Fidelitone.
 Our warehouse was located in Lebanon, Tennessee throughout 2021 and relocated to Wauconda, Illinois in 2022.
 Our DTC ecosystem allows us to efficiently manage and customize the online shopping experience for customers, including a customer dashboard where shoppers can manage and track orders and order history.
 Our products are shipped by trusted carriers for expeditious and reliable delivery.